flashbots/mev-boost/README.md

 # Installing

-`mev-boost` can run in any machine, as long as it is reachable by the validator client.
+`mev-boost` can run in any machine, as long as it is reachable by the beacon client.
 The default port is 18550.
-The most common setup is to install it in the same machine as the validator client.
+The most common setup is to install it in the same machine as the beacon client.

 ## Dependencies